taearls/space_clones/README.md

 -- Implement a life bar rather than a one hit death.

--- Allow player to have x amount of continues upon a game over.
-Reset score/upgrades for each continue used.

 -- Allow player to upgrade shields/weapons.

--- Allow player to customize the color of their ship.

--- Allow player to name their character.

 -- Add a game demo if player leaves start menu open after a set interval of time.